 Video of the man dressed as woman

 This incident also took place in UP’s Jhansi.
 Alt News contacted Mauranipur police station and was informed that the man was not a child-kidnapper.
-He was a mentally-challenged person who was beaten on the suspicion of being a child-lifter.
+He was a mentally-challenged person beaten on the suspicion of being a child-lifter.
 “The youth’s name is Pushpendra Singh, son of Gajrar Singh.
 He is from Ruthiyai gram in Guna, Madhya Pradesh and was getting treated for his mental illness in Gwalior.
 He lost his way at a station and wandered all the way to Khilara gram in Mauranipur where locals, who believed that he was a child kidnapper, thrashed him.”

 Same message used to share other misleading videos

-1. The message which was read out by the Gorakhpur News anchor and misused on social media has been viral at least since the past two months.
+1. The message which was read out by the Gorakhpur News anchor and misused on social media has been viral at least since the past three years.
 It was used to circulate a video of a father-son duo narrating an implausible tale of child-kidnappers who attempted to lift the son.
 The police filed no case in this regard as the duo’s story was found to be flimsy.

 The entire message shared in Hindi is as follows: